themeblvd/jumpstart-stripped/README.md

 Even when using the "Developer" theme base of Jump Start, often developers looking to create a really custom design can find it challenging to navigate through all of the action hooks.
 So hopefully we can simplify things a bit with this child theme starting point.

-**This child theme requires that you are using the "Developer" theme base, selected from *Appearance > Theme Base* of your WordPress admin.**
+*Note: This child theme requires that you are using the "Developer" theme base, selected from Appearance > Theme Base of your WordPress admin.*

 ## The Basic Setup